November in the Middle East offers a colorful spread of fruit and veg, including some heritage varieties.

 Laurie recycles a Jordanian political poster into a handbag.
 Here’s how she does it.
 Voting is underway for Jordan’s Parliament.
 I’m not running, but I have this one in the bag!
 Hundreds of posters are hanging along Amman roadways; a somber assemblage of Middle Eastern manhood, mostly mustachioed.
 No wonder there’s tension in the lead-up […]

 Four small businesses, starting as street vendors, offer up made-in-Jordan artwork with heart.
 I’m a gift-giving locavore, preferring artifacts sourced or created wherever I happen to call home.
 Jordan offers amazing experiences ranging from ancient sites to eco-tours, but if you want a simple souvenir with youth appeal the kingdom falls flat.
-I stumbled across four […]
+I stumbled across […]

 Jordan’s Ministry of Social Development just approved the first coalition of the kingdom’s environmental protection societies.
 An underlying message of the Arab uprisings is that there’s strength in numbers and power in unity.
 The voice of Jordan’s disparate nature and environmental entities is about to change, when they join up as the kingdom’s new Environmental Societies Union (ESU).
 Members will […]